sheep-shaun/rucode6_pineapples/cv/README.md

 ```bash
 jupyter notebook
 ```
-### TO CORRECTLY BE ABLE TO TRAIN AND PREDICT YOU SHOULD UNSTALL NVIDIA'S CUDA AND PYTORCH WITH CUDA ENABLED!!!
+### TO CORRECTLY BE ABLE TO TRAIN AND PREDICT YOU SHOULD INSTALL NVIDIA'S CUDA AND PYTORCH WITH CUDA ENABLED!!!
 Then start the Predict.ipynb notebook

 ## If some libraries are not installed, run